Ricky Lee (American football): Arlington Renegades

 On January 14, 2025, Lee signed with the Arlington Renegades of the United Football League (UFL).

 Jacksonville Jaguars

-On August 1, 2025, he was signed by his hometown Jacksonville Jaguars.
+On August 1, 2025, Lee was signed by his hometown Jacksonville Jaguars.
 He was waived on August 26 as part of final roster cuts.
-He was signed to the practice squad on August 27.
+The following day, Lee was re-signed to the team's practice squad.
+He signed a reserve/future contract with Jacksonville on January 12, 2026.

+On August 30, 2026, Lee was waived by the Jaguars as part of final roster cuts.